 Good Manufacturing Practices for Food (216-RICR-50-10-4)

-These regulations are promulgated pursuant to the authority conferred by R.I.
-Gen. Laws Chapters 21-27, 21-31, and 23-1, as amended, and are established for the purpose of adopting minimum safety standards for manufacturing, packing, holding or distributing human food for sale in Rhode Island.
+These Regulations are promulgated pursuant to the authority conferred by R.I.
+Gen. Laws Chapters 21-27, 21-31, and 23-1, and are established for the purpose of adopting minimum safety standards for manufacturing, packing, holding or distributing human food for sale in Rhode Island.

-A. These regulations apply to every person who grows, manufactures, packs, repacks, cans, bottles, keeps, exposes, stores, handles, sells, transports or distributes food in Rhode Island, whether or not for profit.
-It applies to wholesale food processing operations within food establishments licensed by RIDOH, but does not apply to food prepared in the home for family consumption, or activities regulated by the Rhode Island Department of Health Food Code, Part 1 of this Subchapter and Processing and Distribution of Shellfish, Part 6 of this Subchapter.
+A. This Part applies to every person who grows, manufactures, packs, repacks, cans, bottles, keeps, exposes, stores, handles, sells, transports or distributes food in Rhode Island, whether or not for profit.
+It applies to wholesale food processing operations within food establishments licensed by RIDOH but does not apply to food prepared in the home for family consumption, or activities regulated by the Rhode Island Food Code (Part 1 of this Subchapter), and Processing and Distribution of Shellfish (Part 6 of this Subchapter).

-B. The requirements of these regulations include but are not limited to every person who:
+B. The requirements of this Part include but are not limited to every person who:

 1. Operates as a wholesale seafood dealer or a wholesale seafood truck;